Causes of Liver Cancer in Females

 Is Liver Cancer a Common Disease?

 Though liver cancer is less common than cancers like breast or lung cancer, its incidence is on the rise, particularly due to lifestyle factors and certain medical conditions.
-While it used to be more frequent in men, the number of cases in females is growing.
+While it used to be more frequent in men, the number of cases in causes of liver cancer in females is growing.
 The rise is linked to increasing rates of conditions like hepatitis, obesity, and alcohol consumption, which all contribute to liver damage over time.

 How Does Liver Cancer Affect My Body?